topjohnwu/Magisk/docs/build.md

 ### Developing Rust in Android Studio

 Because the Magisk NDK package, [ONDK](https://github.com/topjohnwu/ondk) (the one installed with `./build.py ndk`), contains a fully self contained Clang + Rust toolchain, building the Magisk project alone does not require configuring toolchains.
-However, due to the way how the Intellij Rust plugin works, you'll have to go through some additional setup to make Android Studio work with Magisk's Rust codebase:
+However, due to the way the IntelliJ Rust plugin works, you'll have to go through some additional setup to make Android Studio work with Magisk's Rust codebase:

 - Install [rustup](https://rustup.rs/), the official Rust toolchain manager
 - Link the ONDK Rust toolchain and set it as default: